 Introduction

 It is important in many branches of science for there to exist a uniform and flexible method of archiving and exchanging data.
 The data presented in research contributions must be readily accessible and easily verifiable.
 Key to scientific discovery and innovation the use of good data management practices can provide significant knowledge through the reuse of original data by the community after the data publication process.1 Unfortunately, the existing ecosystem surrounding scholarly data publication often prevents the research community extracting maximum benefit from published reports.
-This led to the foundational principles as discussed by Wilkinson et al.— Findability, Accessibility, Interoperability, and Reusability— that serve as a guideline to to maximize the added-value gained by digital publishing.2
+This led to the foundational principles as discussed by Wilkinson et al.— Findability, Accessibility, Interoperability, and Reusability— that serve as a guideline to maximize the added-value gained by digital publishing.2

 Porous solids are of important scientific and industrial interest owing to their impressive ability to interact with all manner of atoms, ions and molecules throughout the entirety of the solid, not only the surface.3 This has led to many exciting applications for porous materials, including ion exchange, gas storage, separations and catalysis.4 Measuring the interaction of gas with a material is crucial to understanding and comparing different porous materials.
-The quantity of gas adsorbed is measured in any convenient units, but for the presentation of the data, the International Union of Pure and Applied Chemistry (IUPAC) has recommended that the amount adsorbed should be expressed in moles per gram of outgassed adsorbent.5 To facilitate the comparison of adsorption data, the IUPAC also rec- ommended that adsorption isotherms are displayed in a graphical form with the amount adsorbed (preferably presented using mol g−1 plotted against the equilibrium relative pres- sure (p/p0), where p0 is the saturation pressure of the pure adsorptive at the experiment temperature, or when the temperature is above the critical temperature of the adsorbing gas, against absolute pressure.
+The quantity of adsorbates is measured in any convenient units, but for the presentation of the data, the International Union of Pure and Applied Chemistry (IUPAC) has recommended that the amount adsorbed should be expressed in moles per gram of outgassed adsorbent.5 To facilitate the comparison of adsorption data, the IUPAC also recommended that adsorption isotherms are displayed in a graphical form with the amount adsorbed (preferably presented using mol g−1 plotted against the equilibrium relative pressure (p/p0), where p0 is the saturation pressure of the pure adsorptive at the experiment temperature, or when the temperature is above the critical temperature of the adsorbing gas, against absolute pressure.

 Rapid advances in computer simulations, coupled with the expansion of fruitful local, national and international networks, have fueled the need for a standardization of adsorption data beyond the current IUPAC recommendations.
 The variety and relative inflexibility of

 existing adsorption data formats and conventional graphical reporting inhibits the effective use of reported data.
-A general, flexible, rapidly extensible and universal file format protocol following the guidelines presented by Wilkinson et al. is essential to further accelerate the development of porous materials.
+A general, flexible, rapidly extensible and universal file format protocol following the guidelines presented by Wilkinson et al. is essential to further accelerate the development of porous materials and related applications.
 As with other standard formats, this must be machine- independent and portable so that accessibility to data items is independent of their point of origin.
 It must also allow new data items to be incorporated without the need to modify existing files to enable an evolving format.

 In this submission we outline our proposal for a new standard adsorption information file (AIF) and the clear advantages of this format compared to the currently accepted graphical deposition method.
 The AIF is free-format archive file that is readily human and machine readable, both simple to edit using a basic text editor or parse using computer programs.
 This represents the first flexible, general and easily extended format for representing the results of adsorption experiments and the first steps towards standardizing a format for archiving adsorption data.